pluarant/pluarant.github.io/documentation/api/index.md

 ## Mesibo HTTP Library
 In addition to core mesibo real-time and backend API, mesibo provides powerful cross-platform HTTP Library for Android, iOS, Linux, MacOS.

 Mesibo HTTP is a lightweight but fast and powerful HTTP client library compliant with RFC 7230-7235, 1738, 2046.
-Unlike other libraries, it is cross-platform and provides unified API across platforms.
+Unlike other libraries, it is cross-platform and provides a unified API across platforms.

 ## Get Started with APIs
 Now let's get started with each type of APIs in detail: